Skip to content

 • Seek out students like you and ask about their experiences with stereotypes abroad and what they did to deal with them.

 • Read student evaluations from those that studied abroad in your host country before you depart.
 If possible, email the student.
 Study Abroad 101 contains thousands of reviews from students that participated in study abroad programs at many UCEAP partner institutions (p.
 152).
+UC Merced student stories can be found on the study abroad website.

 Familiarize Yourself with Local Laws